 British [Muslim] Values is a research project run by academics at the University of East Anglia.

 Professor Lee Jarvis is a Professor of International Politics at the University of East Anglia.
-He is an editor of the journal Critical Studies on Terrorism and author or editor of eleven books on the politics of terrorism, counter-terrorism and security, alone or with others, including: Times of Terror: Discourse, Temporality and the War on Terror, Cyberterrorism: Understanding, Assessment and Response, Counter-Radicalisation: Critical Perspectives, Critical Perspectives on Counter-terrorism, Security: A Critical Introduction, Terrorism Online: Politics, Law and Technology, Anti-Terrorism, Citizenship and Security, Neoliberalism and Terror: Critical Engagements and Terrorism: A Critical Introduction.
+He is an editor of the journal Critical Studies on Terrorism and author or editor of eleven books on the politics of terrorism, counter-terrorism and security, including: Times of Terror: Discourse, Temporality and the War on Terror, Cyberterrorism: Understanding, Assessment and Response, Counter-Radicalisation: Critical Perspectives, Critical Perspectives on Counter-terrorism, Security: A Critical Introduction, Terrorism Online: Politics, Law and Technology, Anti-Terrorism, Citizenship and Security, Neoliberalism and Terror: Critical Engagements and Terrorism: A Critical Introduction.
 Lee’s research has been externally funded by sources including the ESRC, the AHRC, NATO, the US Office of Naval Research, and the EPSRC Bridging the Gaps Programme.
 Email: firstname.lastname@example.org

 Professor Lee Marsden is a Professor of International Relations and head of the school of Political, Social and International Studies.
 He is a specialist in faith, politics and international relations; international relations theory and US foreign policy.
 From 2009-2012 Lee was a trustee and member of the executive of the British International Studies Association.
 From 2010 to 2013 he served as co-convenor of the BISA US foreign policy working group.
 Lee is organiser of the Keswick Hall lecture series, Charles Clarke in Conversation series and with Professor John Charmley founder and organiser of the Religious Literacy Network based at UEA.
 He is author of six books, including three edited volumes and is series editor for the Routledge Series on Religion and International Security.
 Email: email@example.com